BSweeney333/CS361-translateApp/README.md

 11 Languages are supported by this API: Arabic, Chinese, English, French, German, Greek, Hebrew, Italian, Portuguese, Spanish, and Russian.

-In order to use this API you must send a GET request to ‘http://localhost:5000/translate’ and provide information for these three parameters: inputText, sourceLanguage, and targetLanguage.
+In order to use this API you must send a GET request to ‘http://localhost:5000/translate’ and provide information for these three parameters: **inputText**, **sourceLanguage**, and **targetLanguage**.

 The sourceLanguage and targetLanguage must follow this mapping:
 {